ozbillwang/terraform-best-practices/README.md

 ## Tips to upgrade to terraform 0.13

-In fact the command `terraform 0.13upgrade` in terraform v0.13.3 (the latest version currently) doesn't work.
+In fact the command `terraform 0.13upgrade` in terraform v0.13.3 (the latest version currently) doesn't work to convert older versions less than v0.11

 So you have to download terraform 0.12 version to do the upgrade if you have old version codes.
 But from hashicorp terraform website, you can't download the older versions now